Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Hallucination-enhanced Conditioning

 Despite recent advances, state-of-the-art V2A models still exhibit Insertion Hallucination when visual inputs provide insufficient cues for reliable generation.
 This failure mode reflects a systematic reliance on strong dataset priors, in particular speech and music, whenever the visual signal is ambiguous.
-To address this issue, we propose \textit{Posterior Feature Correction} (PFC), a training-free inference method that dynamically masks unreliable video features identified through hallucination detection.
+To address this issue, we propose HALCON, a HALlucination-enhanced CONditioning method that dynamically masks unreliable video features identified through hallucination detection.